k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 ### Set up the first Cassandra nodes

 The number of seed nodes should match the chosen replication factor number.
-The script should be run separately on each node, in the order of designated node number, starting more than one node at the time, may cause configuration issues.
+The script should be run separately on each node, in the order of designated node numbers.
+It should not be run simultaneously as this may cause configuration issues.

 **Mandatory required details:**
 * Seed node IPs